-The LDFA receives a large majority of its revenue through dedicated tax receipts.
-The economic health of the tax increment district area has a substantial impact on the level of revenue received.
-Personal property tax reform by the State ensures payment to the LDFA of revenue that it was receiving in prior years, but limits the ability of the LDFA's property tax revenue to grow significantly.
-Acts 480 and 481 have assisted the LDFA in offsetting the limitations to capture as a result of personal property tax reform by allowing the use of 2013 industrial personal property values rather than current-year industrial personal property values when submitting personal property loss reimbursement forms to the State's Treasury Department.
+The LDFA received a large majority of its revenue through dedicated tax receipts.
+The economic health of the tax increment district area had a substantial impact on the level of revenue received.
+Personal property tax reform by the State ensured payment to the LDFA of revenue that it was receiving in prior years, but limited the ability of the LDFA's property tax revenue to grow significantly.
+Acts 480 and 481 assisted the LDFA in offsetting the limitations to capture as a result of personal property tax reform by allowing the use of 2013 industrial personal property values rather than current-year industrial personal property values when submitting personal property loss reimbursement forms to the State's Treasury Department.
+The TIF Plan has sunset as of the end of the 2021 tax year.